The American Revolution in South Carolina

 Siege of Savannah

-Gen. Nathanael Greene, under orders from Gen. George Washington, sent Brig.
-Gen. John Barnwell and the Beaufort Brigade of Militia to assist Gen. Anthony Wayne in retaking Savannah.
+Maj.
+Gen. Nathanael Greene, under orders from General George Washington, sent Brig.
+Gen. John Barnwell and his SC 4th Brigade of Militia/State Troops along with Col. Wade Hampton (SC 1st Regiment of State Dragoons) to assist Maj.
+Gen. Anthony Wayne in retaking Savannah.

 May 8, 1782